ANGELS & DEMONS

 Ron Howard and Tom Hanks returned for a further Dan Brown adaptation with Inferno (2016).

 Ron Howards other genre films are: the mermaid comedy Splash!
-(1984); Cocoon (1985) about a meeting between geriatrics and extra-terrestrials; the George Lucas sword-and-sorcery collaboration Willow (1988); Apollo 13 (1995) based on the true life 1970 space mission disaster; the Dr Seuss adaptation How the Grinch Stole Christmas (2000); and the supernatural Western The Missing (2003).
+(1984); Cocoon (1985) about a meeting between geriatrics and extra-terrestrials; the George Lucas sword-and-sorcery collaboration Willow (1988); Apollo 13 (1995) based on the true life 1970 space mission disaster; the Dr Seuss adaptation How the Grinch Stole Christmas (2000); the supernatural Western The Missing (2003); and Solo: A Star Wars Story (2018).

 David Koepps other genre films include the screenplays for the very weird Apartment Zero (1988), the psycho-thriller Bad Influence (1989), Robert Zemeckiss immortality black comedy Death Becomes Her (1992), Jurassic Park (1993), the mystical superhero film The Shadow (1994), The Lost World: Jurassic Park (1997), Spider-Man (2002), War of the Worlds (2005), the childrens film Zathura: A Space Adventure (2005) and Indiana Jones and the Kingdom of the Crystal Skull (2008).
 As director.
 Koepp has also made the downfall of civilisation drama The Trigger Effect (1996), the medium film Stir of Echoes (1999), the Stephen King adaptation Secret Window (2004), Ghost Town (2008), Premium Rush (2012) and Mortdecai (2015).